jamiebuilds/unstated/README.md

 }
 ```

-Behind the scenes our `Container`'s are also an event emitters that our app can
+Behind the scenes our `Container`s are also event emitters that our app can
 subscribe to for updates.

 ##### `<Subscribe>`